Category Archives: Peerages: United Kingdom

 Archibald Douglas, 6th Earl of Angus; Credit – Wikipedia

 Archibald Douglas, 6th Earl of Angus, a Scottish nobleman active during the reigns of James V, King of Scots and Mary, Queen of Scots, was a leader of the Anglophile faction in Scotland in the early decades of the 16th century, seizing power several times.
-However, by the later part of his life, Archibald was once again a Scottish patriot.
+In his later years, Archibald was once again a Scottish patriot.
 He was the second of the three husbands of Margaret Tudor, Dowager Queen of Scots, daughter of King Henry VII of England, sister of King Henry VIII of England, and the widow of James IV, King of Scots.
-Through their daughter Margaret Douglas, Archibald and Margaret are the grandparents of Henry Stuart, Lord Darnley, the first cousin and second husband of Mary, Queen of Scots, the great-grandparents of James VI, King of Scots, later also James I, King of England, and the ancestors of the British royal family and most other European royal families.
+Through their daughter Lady Margaret Douglas, Archibald and Margaret are the grandparents of Henry Stuart, Lord Darnley, the first cousin and second husband of Mary, Queen of Scots, the great-grandparents of James VI, King of Scots, later also James I, King of England, and the ancestors of the British royal family and most other European royal families.

 Ruins of Douglas Castle, the birthplace of Archibald Douglas; Credit – By User:Supergolden – Taken by User:Supergolden, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=1082856